baneteasnow/baneteasnow.github.io/_pages/now.md

 format1: reading as a book
 pageread1: 1
 # 2
-booktitle2: "Uluslarin Dususu"
+booktitle2: "Why Do Women Write More Letters Than They Post?"
-bookyear2: 2024
+bookyear2: 2020
-author2: "Daron Acemoğlu, James A. Robinson"
+author2: "Darian Leader"
-sayfa2: 496
+sayfa2: 139
 format2: reading as a book
 pageread2: 1
 ---